NubeIO/rubix-ce-docs/docs/api-docs/modules/modules.md

 ```

 # Plugin System Over RPC
-A plugin system over RPC allows us to separate or extend the core functionality of rubix-os.
+A plugin system over RPC allows users separate or extend the core functionality of the Rubix OS.
 With this system, a plugin must adhere to the pre-defined interface, and the main application can communicate with plugins using RPC.

 ## Installation
 `go-plugin` by `HashiCorp` is used to build a plugin system over RPC.
 To add this package follow the following command: